From a letter written by Peter (Simon)

 to believers dispersed throughout Asia Minor:

 Likewise, ye wives, be in subjection to your own husbands; that if any obey not the word, they also may without the word be won by the conversation of the wives; While they behold your chaste conversation coupled with fear.
 Whose adorning let it not be that outward adorning of plaiting the hair, and of wearing of gold, or of putting on of apparel; But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price.
 For after this manner in the old time the holy women also, who trusted in God, adorned themselves, being in subjection unto their own husbands: Even as Sara obeyed Abraham, calling him lord: whose daughters ye are, as long as ye do well, and are not afraid with any amazement.
-Likewise, ye husbands, dwell with them according to knowledge, giving honour unto the wife, as unto the weaker vessel, and as being heirs together of the grace of life; that your prayers be not hindered.-1 Peter 3:1-7***Abraham (Abram the Hebrew), Sarah (Sarai) Haran, and Nahor were born to Terah.
-Abraham and Sarah were born to different mothers and were husband and wife.
-When Abraham was 86 years old, Ishmael was born to Abraham and Hagar, Sarah's maidservant.
-When Ishmael was in Hagar's womb, the interaction between Hagar and Sarah changed.
-Sarah spoke words of blame to Abraham, and Abraham gave Sarah permission to handle the situation.
-Sarah's subsequent mistreatment of Hagar caused Hagar to run away.
-The angel of the Lord spoke to Hagar in the desert and told Hagar to return to Sarah and Sarah's authority, and the angel spoke to Hagar of the child in Hagar's womb.
-When Abraham was 100 years old and Sarah was 90, their only child Isaac was born.
-Sometime thereafter, when Sarah saw Ishmael mocking during a day of feasting, Sarah told Abraham to cast Hagar and Ishmael away.
+Likewise, ye husbands, dwell with them according to knowledge, giving honour unto the wife, as unto the weaker vessel, and as being heirs together of the grace of life; that your prayers be not hindered.-1 Peter 3:1-7***Abraham (Abram the Hebrew), Nahor (Nachor), Haran, and Sarah (Sarai) were born to Terah.
+Abraham and Sarah were a married, childless couple.
+Ishmael was born to 86-year-old Abraham and Hagar, Sarah's maidservant.
+When Ishmael was in Hagar's womb, the interaction between Hagar and Sarah changed, and Abraham gave Sarah permission to handle the situation.
+Sarah's mistreatment of Hagar caused Hagar to run away.
+In the desert wilderness, the angel of the Lord spoke to Hagar and told Hagar to return to Sarah and Sarah's authority, and the angel spoke to Hagar about the child in Hagar's womb.
+Isaac was born to 100-year-old Abraham and 90-year-old Sarah.
+When Sarah saw Ishmael mocking during a day of feasting, Sarah told Abraham to cast Hagar and Ishmael away.
 The Lord God spoke words of assurance to Abraham and told Abraham to listen to Sarah.
 Thus, Abraham provided Hagar with food and water and sent Hagar and Ishmael away.
-Three years after 127-year-old Sarah died, Isaac married Rebekah, Nahor's granddaughter.
-During the 20th year of Isaac and Rebekah's marriage, their only children, fraternal twin sons Esau (Edom) and Jacob (Israel), were born.
-Esau was Isaac's favorite son and Jacob was Rebekah's favorite.
-When Isaac was quite old, Rebekah heard a conversation between Isaac and Esau and used the information to urge and help Jacob take deceptive actions.
-Seven years thereafter, Jacob married Rebekah's nieces Leah and Rachel.
-Over 1,900 years after Jacob and Leah's 4th born son Judah was born, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River by Mary's relative John the Baptist.
-Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
+Isaac was 37 years old when 127-year-old Sarah died, and Isaac was 40 years old when he was married to Rebekah, Nahor's granddaughter.
+Fraternal twin sons Esau (Edom) and Jacob (Israel) were born to 60-year-old Isaac and Rebekah.
+Esau was Isaac's favorite, and Jacob was Rebekah's favorite.
+After Rebekah prompted Jacob to deceive Isaac, and cheat Esau, and learned that Esau planned to kill Jacob, she spoke words to Isaac that led him to send Jacob from their home in Canaan to Rebekah's family in Padan Aram, Haran.
+During Jacob's 7th year in Haran, he was married to Leah and Rachel, the daughters of Rebekah's brother Laban the Syrian (Aramean).
+Reuben, Simeon, Levi, Judah, Issachar, Zebulun, and daughter Dinah were born to Jacob and Leah.
+Dan and Naphtali were born to Jacob and Bilhah, Rachel's maidservant.
+Gad and Asher were born to Jacob and Zilpah, Leah's maidservant.
+Joseph was the 1st son born to Jacob and Rachel.
+During Jacob's 20th year in Haran, he began journeying home to Canaan with his family, servants, animals, and possessions.
+Approximately 1,900 years after Benjamin was born near Bethlehem to Jacob and Rachel, and Rachel died, John the Baptist and Jesus the Christ, the Son of God, were born.
+John the Baptist was born into the tribe of Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus the Christ was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born in Bethlehem into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
+Jesus hang prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
 The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
-Jesus fasted for 40 days and nights and was tempted.
-Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world.
-In Galilee, Jesus told specific Israelite men, including Simon Peter, to follow him, and Jesus began to preach, teach and perform miracles among the Israelites.
-Less than 3 1/2 years after Jesus was baptized, Jesus was betrayed, arrested, crucified, buried in a tomb, resurrected, seen by many people, and returned to heaven.
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
+In Galilee, Jesus told specific Israelite men, including Simon Peter, to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
+Less than 3 1/2 years after Jesus was baptized, Jesus was betrayed by Judas Iscariot the disciple and apostle, and Jesus was arrested, crucified, buried in a tomb, resurrected, seen by over 500 people, and returned to heaven.
 Sometime thereafter, Simon Peter wrote a divinely inspired letter to Israelites and Gentiles, people not born into the Israelite tribes, who believed Jesus to be the Christ.-Genesis 11:26-50:26, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Matthew, Mark, Luke, John, Acts 1:1-5:42, 9:32-12:25, 15:1-41, Galatians 1:1-2:21, 1 Peter, 2 Peter

 Now Abraham and Sarah were old and well stricken in age; and it ceased to be with Sarah after the manner of women.
 Therefore Sarah laughed within herself, saying, After I am waxed old, shall I have pleasure, my lord being old also?-Genesis 18:11-12